Nigel Pantling – Chair of Trustees

 Fr David is priest-in-charge of St Botolph-without-Bishopsgate, the latest in a line of radical and forward-thinking incumbents.
 His 19th century predecessor, Rev’d William Rogers, founded the Bishopsgate Institute; hence the historical connection.
 David has ministered in parish ministry and chaplaincy.
 Before being ordained, he worked in commercial communications.
 Following senior positions in the comms industry, David co-founded and directed a Westminster-based PR and lobbying firm and continues to provide insights as a pro-bono consultant.
 David’s passions are social justice and inclusion, and he works to make St Botolph’s a place of sanctuary for all in the City.

 Jonathan Clatworthy is Director at Smith and Williamson, an experienced Investment Manager with over 15 years in the financial services industry, offering expert investment counsel and asset management to families, companies, trusts and charities.
 Jonathan is a highly experienced finance professional with a Master's degree in International Banking and Finance from University of Durham, a Chartered Wealth Manager and Chartered Fellow of Securities and Investment Institute.

-Liz Gibbons is Editor of the Victoria Derbyshire programme on BBC2.
-Formerly a Commissioning Editor for BBC Global News, she was previously Deputy Editor of Newsnight and Editor of Newsnight Review and The Review Show, and is a Royal Television Society award-winning producer.
+Liz Gibbons is Head of News for the BBC’s World News TV channel.
+She was editor of the Victoria Derbyshire programme on BBC2 when it was BAFTA nominated in 2020.
+She was previously Deputy Editor of Newsnight and Editor of Newsnight Review and The Review Show, and is a Royal Television Society award-winning producer.

 Tom Healy is Professor Emeritus of Renaissance Studies at the University of Sussex, where he was Head of the School of English.
 He worked for over 20 years at Birkbeck College in London, and prior to that at the University of Dundee.
 His scholarly work is mostly on 16th and 17th century literature.
 He has worked with Shakespeare’s Globe and with Westminster Council in developing opportunities to explore the humanities, and founded Birkbeck’s popular Arts Week.
 He has appeared frequently on Radio 4’s In Our Time.
 His way to destress is to cook, and he enjoys walking and the joys of serendipity.